 My advice is to stay clear of this company and look elsewhere.
 I will be notifying the Better Business Bureau as well as every single business review site I can find.

-Review about: Vacation Network Vacation Package Booking.
+Product or Service Mentioned: Vacation Network Vacation Package Booking.

 Reason of review: Not as described.